Adam's Law: Textual Frequency Law on Large Language Models: Prior Works

 \subsection{Paraphrasing on Language Models}

 Paraphrasing is an important language task that is tackled well by language models \citep{witteveen-andrews-2019-paraphrasing,goyal-durrett-2020-neural}.
 Yet, paraphrasing can still be a useful method to improve language models from various aspects. \citet{tang-etal-2024-metrics} uses paraphrases to generate diverse references, which helps in evaluating language models. \citet{zhu-etal-2024-clean} uses paraphrasing as a method to cleanly evaluate the possibly contaminated large language models. \citet{gao-etal-2020-paraphrase} uses paraphrases as data augmentation to improve goal-oriented dialogue systems.
 More recently, \citet{2023drllama} also uses generative data augmentation, which reflects the usefulness of paraphrasing in enhancing model performance.
 One setting in this paper compares the performance of LLMs on paraphrases with the same meaning but different frequencies.
 Yet, there are some overlooks in the previous setting.
 It is crucial as the computational budgets for training and prompting \citep{cao2024on} are usually limited.
 It raises questions: which paraphrases are more useful?
 Should we use all paraphrases?
-Our results suggest that high-frequency paraphrases should be preferred under both prompting and fine-tuning scenarios.